To give you the best experience, our site uses cookies. By continuing to use our site you are agreeing to our Privacy Policy.

 You can transmit funds electronically from most Bank of Sydney transaction accounts or your Foreign Currency transaction account (if it’s in the same currency).

-- SWIFT code of the foreign bank
+- Account number and SWIFT code of the foreign bank

-- You’ll also be asked to provide the reason for the payment
+- You’ll also be asked to provide the reason for the payment.

 What will it cost me to transfer funds overseas?